einat/nddrylliog-blog/working-with-me.md

   mini-reports.
 Sometimes meaningful git commit messages are enough, sometimes they are not.

   * **Be honest**.
 Do not take credit for the work of others.
-If you have done 20% of task A, do not say you did task A. You do not need to conceive your real intentions.
+If you have done 20% of task A, do not say you did task A. You do not need to conceal your real intentions.
   If this job is just a money cow to pay your bills, say so.
 If you wish you would have more time to spend on open-source projects, do not do it behind our collective
   backs: say so.
 If you only wish one thing and that is to grow out of this team